anushreer25/mke-eats/README.md

 # mke-eats
 # Milwaukee Restaurant Discovery Dashboard

 This web application helps users discover and explore Milwaukee restaurants.
-It pulls from a pool of 60 (greater than 3 star Google review) Milwaukee restaurants, each with Google review, Reddit comment, and Reddit post data.
+It pulls from a pool of 60 well reviewed Milwaukee restaurants.
+Mentions of these restaurants from Google reviews, Reddit comments, and Reddit posts are all pulled as text data.

 ## Three main components: